Depleted Raptors fall apart late as Carmelo Anthony nails game-winner for Blazers | CBC Sports

 Back-to-back threes from Anunoby had the Raptors up by 12 early in the third.
 The Blazers saw Kent Bazemore pick up two technicals and get ejected late in the quarter.
 The Raptors led 78-69 to start the fourth.

-The Raptors are in Charlotte on Wednesday, then return home to host DeMar DeRozan and the San Antonio Spurs on Sunday.
+After Charlotte, the Raptors return home to host DeMar DeRozan and the San Antonio Spurs on Sunday.

 Comments